U.S. Department of Transportation

 The Bituminous Mixtures Laboratory is constantly evaluating new equipment and innovative test procedures used for pavement performance prediction for the following distresses:

-Laboratory Services: The Bituminous Mixtures Laboratory is used to assist FHWA field offices, State highway agencies, and the pavement community in general in the design of asphalt mixtures, evaluation of in-service asphalt pavement performance and implementation of new technology.
+Laboratory Services: The Bituminous Mixtures Laboratory—in cooperation with FHWA field offices, Headquarters, Federal Lands, and the Resource Center—assists State highway agencies and the pavement community in general in the design of asphalt mixtures, evaluation of in-service asphalt pavement performance and implementation of new technology.

 Equipment: The Bituminous Mixtures Laboratory contains the following equipment.